AiCEG/mlprojectgarbage/readme.md

 # Garbage Classification

+## Setup

+1. Use Python Version 3.10.14
+2. Install the dependencies from the requirements.txt file.
+3. All the code is in the ml_garbageclassification_project.ipynb file.
+4. run step by step for best experience. the model validation part can be run independently without training the model (model is beeing loaded).
+(The best_model.keras file is on git lsf so you may need to download that seperately)

 ## Project Goal and Motivation

-The project was to develop a machine learning model to classify waste images into two categories. organic and recyclable.
+The project was to develop a machine learning model to classify waste images into two categories, organic and recyclable.
 For this the Waste Classification Dataset from mendeley was used.

 Efficient waste classification is critical for waste management systems.
 Helping to reduce waste and promote recycling is key to improve sustainability.
-Improving efficiency and accuracy for waste sorting will improve sustainability (reducing improper disposal, reducing pollution, more recycling, etc.).
-For example, the project could contribute to a more efficient recycling process and help achieving sustanability goals.
+Enhancing efficiency and accuracy for waste sorting will boost sustainable solutions (reducing improper disposal, reducing pollution, more recycling, etc.).
+The project could contribute to a more efficient recycling process and help achieving sustanability goals.

 ## Data